|

 "little wolf."

-"wolf" and a diminutive suffix.
+"wolf" and a diminutive suffix, hence "little wolf."

 FARRELL:

-Gaelic Ó Fearghail "descendant of Fearghal."
+Gaelic Ó Fearghail "descendant of Fearghal,"

-(Fechín): Variant of Irish Feíchin, meaning
+spelling of Irish Gaelic Feichín, meaning

 "little raven."

-(Feichín): "Little raven."
-Old Irish name composed of the word fiach
+Old Irish Gaelic name composed of fiach

-"raven, and a diminutive suffix.
+"raven, and a diminutive suffix, hence "little raven."

 FIACHNA: